 Bioidentical Hormones For Perimenopause & Menopause

-Bioidentical Hormone Replacement Therapy can help women of all ages to overcome the issues that arise with hormonal imbalances in Rochester Hills, Michigan and Detroit area.
+Bioidentical Hormone Replacement Therapy can help women of all ages to overcome the issues that arise with hormonal imbalances in Wixom, Michigan and the Detroit area.
 While aging is thought to be the most common reason for hormone decline, high levels of stress, smoking, alcohol consumption, and obesity can cause hormones to fall out of harmony.
 Women are mostly prone to hormonal imbalances during the reproductive years, before menopause, and during menopause, and bioidentical hormones can help women to replenish deficient hormones in a natural and non-invasive way.

 Bioidentical hormones use hormones that are identical in molecular structure and function to the hormones produced in the human body, and they are mostly compounded from wild yams or soy.
 They differ from hormone therapies of the past in that they can be dosed according to individual needs, which can allow women to get accurate dosages of hormones for their individual needs.
 Accurate hormonal dosing using hormones that are easily recognized in the body can also reduce the possibility for negative side effects, such as water retention, headaches, mood changes, bloating, and breast or uterine cancer.